andreped/ohif4hf/README.md

 ## 👏 [Acknowledgements](https://github.com/andreped/ohif4hf#acknowledgements)

 I did not develop OHIF, only implemented some plugins and showcased deployment on Hugging Face space.

 Credit should be given to the developers of OHIF for making such an amazing open software solution!

-I also want to acknoweledge [@radames](https://github.com/radames) at Hugging Face for assistance with HF space integration.
+I also want to acknowledge [@radames](https://github.com/radames) at Hugging Face for assistance with HF space integration.

 ## ✨ [License](https://github.com/andreped/ohif4hf#license)